rsdoiel/immersive/ideas.md

 ### Existing Lispy parts

 + ECL's repl with a few additions to wrap Unix commands provides the start of our Lisp experience.
-+ Stumpwm is a X window manager rewritten in Lisp and configured in Lisp it will be our first GUI app
++ A boot to gecko like approach should be taken for the GUI layer with the addition of a Lisp base layer

 ### Unix systems we'll wrap

 + Basic Unix commands
   - cd
   - pwd
   - mkdir
   - rmdir
   - cp
   - mv
   - rm
   - ls
   - vi
   - git
   - curl
 + Unix C based tool chain via ECLS' approach
 + Leverage Existing Services via Unix init system
   - OpenSSH
   - NFS
   - Samba
   - Nginx

 #### Problems